konstantinschellenberg/EO-College_Slangbos/README.md

 - Copernicus Sentinel-1 & 2 data (2019). processed by ESA.
 - Hastie, T., R. Tibshirani und J. Friedman (2009).
 The Elements of Statistical Learning (2.
 Aufl.).
 New York: Springer.
+- Brenning, Alexander.
+2012.
+“Spatial cross-validation and bootstrap for the assessment of prediction rules in remote sensing: The R package sperrorest.”
+In 2012 IEEE International Geoscience and Remote Sensing Symposium.
+IEEE. https://doi.org/10.1109/igarss.2012.6352393.